Bulgar Salad with Tomatoes, Cucumbers, Parsley, and Mint

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Salads with bulgar are not going to work for traditional low-carb diets because it’s relatively low in net carbs, but if you want a lower-carb version of this salad use more vegetables and herbs and less bulgur.
+This salad with bulgar might even work as a treat for low-carb diets because it’s relatively low in net carbs, but if you want a lower-carb version of this salad use more cucumbers and herbs and less bulgur.
 Bulgur is a whole grain, and all the other ingredients in this salad are healthful low-glycemic foods, making this a perfect choice for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: